aditya-hansraj/quiz-app/README.md

 ### Prerequisites

 - Node.js installed on your machine.
-You can download it from [here](https://nodejs.org/en/download).
+You can download it from <a href="https://nodejs.org/en/download" target="_blank">here</a>.
 - git installed on your machine.
-You can download it from [here](https://git-scm.com/downloads).
+You can download it from <a href="https://git-scm.com/downloads" target="_blank">here</a>.

 ### Installation